 I’ve just finished my first attempt at Participatory Action Research within a social movement organisation, specifically London Renters Union.
 I designed the research so that there would be two types of participatory interaction – interviews and workshops – and two different outputs, one for academia and one for the union.
 I wouldn’t expect anyone in the union to have much interest in the academic output, so my reporting back from the interviews to the second PAR workshop was the output for the union.
-Anyone can read the academic output if they want of course, but no-one has shown much interest, and frankly it engages with debates in academia that are of only marginal interest to actual social movements.
+Anyone can read the academic output if they want of course, but no-one has shown much interest, and frankly it engages with debates in academia that are of only marginal interest to social movements.

 The interviews were participatory research both in the sense that the questions were co-designed in the first PAR workshop, and because the interviews were two-way conversations between two union members, both learning from each other.
 That aspect of the research worked well, and people mostly seemed to feel positively about doing the interviews and showed signs of enjoying the process.